dphang/resume/README.md

 A simple, modern, one-page* tech or software engineer PDF resume template for LaTeX, in Lato font.

-\* I personally use a one-page resume as it forces you to list only the most important things, and because companies may not read your resume if it's too long.
-This resume has worked well for me when applying to both small and large tech companies.
+\* I recommend keeping a resume to a single page as it forces you to list only the most important things, and because companies may not read your resume if it's too long.
+Personally, this resume has worked well when applying to both small and large tech companies.
+Of course, feel free to extend it to two or even three pages if you have significant experience.

 The resume is broken up into the following sections: